 The Neighborhood Residential (NR) district serves as a transition district from the rural and suburban portions of the County to areas proximate to village centers and major commercial corridors.
 The district is intended to accommodate single-family detached homes in a neighborhood setting at moderate densities.
 Mobile and manufactured homes on individual lots, conservation subdivisions, and agricultural uses are limited in order to preserve the district's neighborhood character.
-These uses are nonconforming and may remain, but not be replaced or expanded.
-The district's 40,000-square-foot minimum lot area may be reduced when lots are within one mile of a designated village center boundary and served by public sewer.
+Manufactured homes are not allowed on lots within 5,280 linear feet of a village center boundary.
+The district's 40,000square-foot minimum lot area may be reduced when lots are within one mile of a designated village center boundary and served by public sewer.
 District regulations discourage uses that interfere with the development of residential neighborhoods or that are detrimental to the district's single-family detached neighborhood character.

-В. Dimensional Requirements
+B. Dimensional Requirements

 STANDARD TYPE REQUIREMENT

-Maximum Residential Density (units/acre) 1.08 [1]
+A Maximum Residential Density (units/acre) 1.08 [1]

-В Minimum Lot Area (square feet) 40,000 [2]
+B Minimum Lot Area (square feet) 40,000 [2]

-0 Minimum Lot Width (feet) [3] 125 [4]
+C Minimum Lot Width (feet) [3] 125 [4]

-0 Maximum Lot Coverage (% of lot area) 24 [5]
+D Maximum Lot Coverage (% of lot area) 24 [5]

-3 Minimum Open Space (% of development area) 5
+E Minimum Open Space (% of development area) 5

-• Minimum Front Setback (feet) 25 [6]
+F Minimum Front Setback (feet) 25 [6]

 G Minimum Corner Side Setback (feet) 25 [6]

-0 Minimum Interior Side Setback (feet) 10
+Н Minimum Interior Side Setback (feet) 10

-0 Minimum Rear Setback (feet) 10
+1 Minimum Rear Setback (feet) 10

-0 Minimum Distance Between Buildings, Front-to-Back (feet) [7] 15
+J Minimum Distance Between Buildings, Front-to-Back (feet) [7] 15

-(8) Minimum Distance Between Buildings, Side-to-Side (feet) [7] 10
+K Minimum Distance Between Buildings, Side-to-Side (feet) [7] 10

-• Minimum Accessory Building Setback (feet) 10
+L Minimum Accessory Building Setback (feet) 10

-Maximum Building Height (feet) 35
+M Maximum Building Height (feet) 35

-- [1] Maximum residential density may be increased to 1.45 units per acre on lots served by public sewer and within 5,280 linear feet of a designated village center. - [2] Minimum lot area may be reduced to 30,000 square feet on lots served by public sewer and located within 5,280 liner feet from a designated village center boundary. - [3] Lots on a cul-de-sac street shall maintain a minimum frontage of 35 feet and shall maintain 80 percent of the required minimum lot width at a point located 50 feet from the street right-of-way edge. - [4] May be reduced to 100 feet on lots on lots served by public sewer and located within 5,280 feet from a designated village center boundary. - [5] The maximum lot coverage may be increased with approval from NCDEQ and compliance with all applicable stormwater management requirements. - [6] Setbacks are increased to 50 feet for lots along an arterial street (US 17, NC 34, NC 343, Old Swamp Road, Sandy Hook Road, and the portion of US 158 east of the railroad tracks). - [7] Applied in cases where there are two or more principal buildings on the same lot.
+[1] Maximum residential density may be increased to 1.45 units per acre on lots served by public sewer and within 5,280 linear feet of a designated village center.

+- [2] Minimum lot area may be reduced to 30,000 square feet on lots served by public sewer and located within 5,280 liner feet from a designated village center boundary. - [3] Lots on a cul-de-sac street shall maintain a minimum frontage of 35 feet and shall maintain 80 percent of the required minimum lot width at a point located 50 feet from the street right-of-way edge. - [4] May be reduced to 100 feet on lots on lots served by public sewer and located within 5,280 feet from a designated village center boundary. - [5] The maximum lot coverage may be increased with approval from NCDEQ and compliance with all applicable stormwater management requirements. - [6] Setbacks are increased to 50 feet for lots along an arterial street (US 17, NC 34, NC 343, Old Swamp Road, Sandy Hook Road, and the portion of US 158 east of the railroad tracks). - [7] Applied in cases where there are two or more principal buildings on the same lot.